Parliament House, Canberra

-The Parliament House contains 4,700 rooms, and many areas are open to the public.
-The main foyer contains a marble staircase and leads to the Great Hall, which has a large tapestry on display.
-The House of Representatives chamber is decorated green, while the Senate chamber has a red colour scheme.
-Between the two chambers is the Members' Hall, which has a water feature and is not open to the public.
-The Ministerial Wing houses the Prime Minister's Office and other ministerial offices.
+History

 Before the establishment of Canberra

-In 1901, when the six British colonies in Australia federated to form the Commonwealth of Australia, Melbourne and Sydney were the two largest cities in the country, but the long history of rivalry between them meant that neither could become the national capital.
-Section 125 of the Constitution of Australia therefore provided that:
+In 1901, when the six British colonies in Australia federated to form the Commonwealth of Australia, Melbourne and Sydney were the two largest cities in the country, but the long history of rivalry between them meant that neither city would accept the other as the national capital.
+However a compromise was reached and implemented in section 125 of the Australian Constitution, whereby the capital would be in a federal territory located in NSW; however it had to be located at least 100 miles from Sydney.
+The Parliament would sit in Melbourne until the new capital was completed.

-The seat of Government of the Commonwealth shall be determined by the Parliament and shall be within a territory which shall have been granted to or acquired by the Commonwealth, and shall be vested in and belong to the Commonwealth, and shall be in the State of New South Wales, and be distant not less than one hundred miles from Sydney.

-Such territory shall contain an area of not less than one hundred square miles, and such portion thereof as shall consist of Crown lands shall be granted to the Commonwealth without any payment therefor.
-The Parliament shall sit at Melbourne until it meet at the seat of Government.

 In 1909, after much argument, the Parliament decided that the new capital would be in the southern part of New South Wales, on the site which is now Canberra.
 The Commonwealth acquired control over the land in 1911, but World War I intervened, and nothing was done for some years to build the city.
 Federal Parliament did not leave Melbourne until 1927.

 In the meantime the Australian Parliament met in the 19th-century edifice of Parliament House, Melbourne, while the Victorian State Parliament met in the nearby Royal Exhibition Building for 26 years.

 Old Parliament House

 After World War I the Federal Capital Advisory Committee was established to prepare Canberra to be the seat of government, including the construction of a Parliament House.
-The committee decided that it would be best to erect a "provisional" building, to serve for a predicted 50 years until a new, "permanent" House could be built.
-In the end, the Old Parliament House was Parliament's home for 61 years.
+The committee decided that it would be best to erect a provisional building, to serve for a predicted 50 years until a new, permanent House could be built.
+In the end, Old Parliament House was Parliament's home for 61 years.
 In the last decade of its use as a parliament, the building had a chronic shortage of available space.